Chair, 2014-15: Brian Borovsky, surface physics and friction

 In 1945, humanity's relationship to science was forever changed by the atomic bombings of Hiroshima and Nagasaki.
 This course examines the scientific developments that led to these first atomic weapons, from the discovery of the nucleus to the manipulation of fission processes for the explosive release of nuclear energy.
 It also considers present-day weapons and nuclear power plants and discusses scientific developments in the human contexts that influenced them.
 Prerequisite: high school algebra.

 Quantum mechanics has changed the conceptual framework for our understanding of atoms and molecules, both as free particles and in condensed states of matter.
 It also guides our understanding of the nucleus and elementary particles.
 This course examines these discoveries and several applications they produced.
-Prerequisites: Physics 232 and concurrent registration in Physics 245 and Math 230.
+Prerequisites: PHYS 232 and concurrent registration in PHYS 245 and MATH 230.
 Offered annually in the spring semester.

-This course, meeting once a week, uses both historical experiments and open-ended investigations with modern instrumentation to examine in detail the important developments covered in Physics 244.
+This course, meeting once a week, uses both historical experiments and open-ended investigations with modern instrumentation to examine in detail the important developments covered in PHYS 244.
 Offered annually in the spring semester.

 This course offers an introduction to the physics of sound waves, the biological, physical and psychological origins of sound perception, and the synthesis of sounds and sound production in different instruments.
 Students explore these topics, as well as sound recording and reproduction systems, through lectures, discussions, laboratory experiments, and student presentations.
 Prerequisite: proficiency in algebra and geometry.
 Musical experience is helpful but not required.
 Offered during Interim.